awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

 ## Deleting your sample DB instance<a name="CHAP_GettingStarted.Deleting.Oracle"></a>

-After you are done exploring the sample DB instance that you created, you should delete the DB instance so that you are no longer charged for it\.
+After you explore the sample DB instance that you created, delete it so that you're no longer charged for it\.

 **To delete a DB instance with no final DB snapshot**